minecraftforum/rules-archive/rules/global/rules.markdown

 * __Misuse Alt Accounts__

-    Using a secondary account to evade bans/suspensions, misrepresent a topic, self-rep or encourage misinformation is not allowed on the forums.
+    Using a secondary account to evade bans/suspensions, misrepresent a topic, self-rep, post fake responses, spam or encourage misinformation is not allowed on the forums.

+* __Impersonate Staff__

+    Do not impersonate staff, this includes the use of fake banners and titles.

 ### Illegal Activity